1

 Type B - It is obtained from animal skins and bones through an alkaline processing method.

-Read more - What are 4 types of capsules
+Read more - What are the 4 types of capsules

-This is very well known that the encapsulation of medicinal agents is one of the most popular methods of administration of drugs.
+It is very well known that the encapsulation of medicinal agents is one of the most popular methods of administering drugs.
 Capsules are easily administered, tasteless, and very easily filled either unrehearsed, improvised, or commercially in large quantities.

-If we considered the prescription of capsules-solid oral dosage forms then the use of hard gelatin capsules is considered in prescribing either a single drug or a combination of drugs by considering the exact dosage level for an individual patient.
+If we consider the prescription of capsules, solid oral dosage forms, then the use of hard gelatin capsules is considered in prescribing either a single drug or a combination of drugs by considering the exact dosage level for an individual patient.

 This flexibility shows a huge advantage over tablets.
-Many patients find taking or swallowing capsules, an easy medication as compared to tablets.
+Many patients find taking or swallowing capsules easier than tablets.
 Hence, they preferred to take this whenever possible.

 Usually, for highly soluble materials like potassium bromide, potassium chloride, or ammonium chloride, capsules are not used for the administration of these materials, because the sudden release of these compounds into the stomach can irritate.